marcomep/duplicate-finder/README.md

 ./duplicate-finder *options*
 ```

-If you have download source code (method 2) you can simply run the Python script with Python3 runtime.
+If you have download source code (method 2) you can simply run the Python script in src folder with Python3 runtime.
 ```bash
 python3 duplicate-finder.py *options*
 ```